 Image

 Object ID: 2009.44.6

-Jewish Americans (and other faith groups such as Mormons and Christian Scientists) wanted chaplains for their servicemembers in the military.
+Jewish Americans (and other faith groups such as Mormons and Christian Scientists) wanted chaplains for their service members in the military.
 On Oct.
 6, 1917, Congress passed a bill opening the chaplaincy to Jewish and other faith groups.
 Jewish chaplains often had to confront antisemitism; AEF rabbi Lee Levinger once humorously remarked that part of the chaplain’s job was to protect soldiers from their real “tyrants and oppressors, the line officers.”

+Image